Chrono Trigger: Crimson Echoes: Development

 The Crimson Echoes project was launched by ZeaLitY in 2004.
 The development team, dubbed Kajar Laboratories, primarily consisted of members of the Chrono fansite Chrono Compendium.
 The team was led by a game director, Agent 12, and two co-directors, ZeaLitY and Chrono'99.
 To create a story that was compatible with Chrono Trigger and Chrono Cross, the team took full advantage of the Chrono Compendium's encyclopedia and the fandom's knowledge and analysis of the series.

 The game took the form of a ROM hack of the Super Nintendo Entertainment System version of Chrono Trigger.
 It was coded using Chrono Trigger ROM editing software, and was meant to be played on a Super Nintendo Entertainment System emulator.
 The finished game was intended to be released as a patch file in the IPS (International Patching System) format, so as to avoid illegal distribution of a full Chrono Trigger ROM.

 The project lasted four and a half years, with a planned release date of May 31, 2009.
 However, Square Enix sent ZeaLitY and Agent 12 a cease-and-desist letter on May 8, 2009 for trademark and copyright infringement, ordering that the team stop development and cancel all ROM hacking activities, including translation and distribution of all their other projects that were in progress or already released.
 The letter noted that ZeaLitY and Agent 12 risked being sued for "up to $150,000 per work" in damages.
 At the time of the cancellation, the game was "around 98% complete"; it allegedly featured 23 story chapters adding up to roughly 35 hours of gameplay and ten alternate endings.

 Internet circulation

 Shortly after the project received the cease and desist letter, an alpha version of the patch was leaked on the internet.
 ZeaLitY expressed his disapproval and embarrassment on the Crimson Echoes website, noting that the alpha version was extremely buggy and lacked many of the improvements made in the beta version.
 In January 2011, a more complete beta version was leaked which could be played from beginning to end, believed to be the final build of the project prior to cancellation.
-Also, "Chrono Trigger: Flames of Eternity" was forked from an Crimson Echoes around 2010 with the aim to fully complete the game's development, switching from using the earlier version as a base to the latest released version.
-Development was ongoing until June 2017.